stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 ![](images/productSchema.png)

-You could map the `Product` table to a GraphQL entity named `Product` using an Entity Mapping like this:
+The Entity for the `Product` table could look like this:

 ```csharp
 public class ProductDef : EntityBase